qxsch/ScreenResolution/Documentation/HowtoRestoreResolutionAtLogon.md

-# How to restore the resolution at logon?
+# How to automatically restore the resolution at logon?

  1. Download [the installer](https://github.com/qxsch/ScreenResolution/raw/master/Binary/ScreenResolutionSetup.msi)
  2. Install at least the application